 Firstly, a good example of a modern South Korean death practice is the sumokjang.
 It was just 2004 when sumokjang took place for the first time when a retired professor of Korea University was buried under a tree.
 The ceremony took place at a memorial park and it was fitting since the professor specialized in forestry.
 That was the birth of the custom of sumokjang – a type, thus, of green burial.

 Sumokjang has since become quite popular in Korea due to how eco-friendly it is as a burial practice.
 Additionally, it effectively addresses the lack of burial land in South Korea.

 We have already mentioned the role of the media in changing death perceptions in Korea.
 Additionally, we discussed the rise of funeral services, funeral homes and even funeral insurances.
 All of these are examples of a professional, well-organized death industry in South Korea.

-Researchers have highlighted the story of a sick man with an infectious disease who therefore could not attend the funeral of his mother.
+Moreover, researchers have highlighted the story of a sick man with an infectious disease.
+As a result of his sickness he could not attend the funeral of his mother.
 Due to the filial duties we focused on above, the man felt very guilty, even calling himself a pulhyoja.
 This is a specific South Korean word that describes a person that has not fulfilled their filial piety.
 Stories like that are broadcasted as actual advertisements by the South Korean media.

 Therefore, the death – or funeral – industry profits by helping both the dead and the living.
 In addition to that, South Korea even offers mock funerals.
 This refers to people attending their own “funeral”, even laying in a casket.